 What is Compatibility Testing?

-Compatibility Testing is a type of Software testing to check whether your software is capable of running on different hardware, operating systems, applications, network environments or Mobile devices.
+Compatibility Testing is a type of software testing to check whether your software is capable of running on different hardware, operating systems, applications, network environments, or mobile devices.
+It is a type of non-functional testing.

 Types of Compatibility Tests

-• Hardware: It checks software to be compatible with different hardware configurations.
+- Hardware: Checks software against different hardware configurations.

-• Software: It checks your developed software to be compatible with other software.
-For example, MS Word application should be compatible with other software like MS Outlook, MS Excel, VBA etc.
+- Software: Checks your software against other software.
+For example, MS Word should be compatible with MS Outlook, MS Excel, and VBA.

-• Mobile: Checking your software is compatible with mobile platforms like Android, iOS etc.
+- Mobile: Checking whether your software is compatible with mobile platforms like Android and iOS.

 Backward Compatibility Testing

-Backward Compatibility Testing is a technique to verify the behavior and compatibility of the developed hardware or software with their older versions of the hardware or software.
-Backward compatibility testing is much predictable as all the changes from the previous versions are known.
+Backward Compatibility Testing is a technique to verify the behavior and compatibility of developed hardware or software with their older versions.
+Backward compatibility testing is more predictable, because all changes from previous versions are already known.

 Forward Compatibility Testing

-Forward Compatibility Testing is a process to verify the behavior and compatibility of the developed hardware or software with the newer versions of the hardware or software.
-Forward compatibility testing is a bit hard to predict as the changes that will be made in the newer versions are not known.
+Forward Compatibility Testing is a process to verify the behavior and compatibility of the developed hardware or software with newer versions.
+Forward compatibility testing is harder to predict, because changes in newer versions are not yet known.

 Tools for Compatibility Testing

-1. BrowserStack – Browser Compatibility Testing: This tool helps a Software engineer to check application in different browsers.
+- BrowserStack – Browser Compatibility Testing: helps a software engineer check an application across many browsers and OS combinations.

-2. Virtual Desktops – Operating System Compatibility: This is used to run the applications in multiple operating systems as virtual machines. n Number of systems can be connected and compare the results.
+- Virtual Desktops – Operating System Compatibility: runs applications across multiple operating systems as virtual machines; many systems can be connected to compare results.

 How to do Compatibility Testing

-2. The tester should have enough knowledge of the platforms/software/hardware to understand the expected application behavior under different configurations.
+- The tester should know the platforms, software, and hardware well enough to understand expected application behavior under different configurations.

-3. The environment needs to be set-up for testing with different platforms, devices, networks to check whether your application runs well under different configurations.
+- Set up the environment with different platforms, devices, and networks to check whether your application runs well under different configurations.